 a.
-BAS Personnel Update
+BAS leadership and personnel changes

 BAS Director Karen Morgan retired in September.
 The director position is non-appointed, so it will be posted to the public in early October.
 Until the position is filled, Mr. Johnson oversees registered apprenticeship, Ms. Cathy Crary oversee youth apprenticeship, and the Division of Employment and Training oversees both staffs.